-A TDE wallet (also called a keystore) is a password-protected container that stores the master encryption keys used by TDE.
-These master keys encrypt and decrypt the table encryption keys and tablespace encryption keys that actually protect your data.
+An Oracle TDE wallet (keystore) is a secure container that stores the master encryption keys used to encrypt and decrypt database data.

 1. Password-Protected Wallet (ewallet.p12)